History of Suresnes: Wealthy estates and famous owners

 Minister Hugues de Lionne was a landowner in Suresnes.

 In terms of urban layout, Suresnes has always been structured around two roads running parallel to the Seine, delimiting three groups of houses: The first to the south, with the church and the seigneurial house, the second with the communal oven, the presbytery and the school, and the third to the north; this historic Suresnes largely disappeared with the industrial and real estate construction of the 19th and 20th centuries (for example, the property of Étienne de Sain, attorney to the Parliament, which was located at 24, rue de Verdun, near the town gate, and which was demolished after the Second World War to make way for modern buildings).
 Surrounding the modest winegrowers' village was a belt of bourgeois and aristocratic residences.
 In the 17th century, Suresnes had around 210 houses, 36 of which were estates with gardens and parks, 24 with stables, and 3 with stables.

 The actress Armande Béjart lived for some time in a house on Mont Valérien.

 Between the 17th and 18th centuries, the high aristocracy built beautiful residences here: Louis II de La Trémoille, Duke of Noirmoutier, for example, owned a property located between rue du Pont, rue du Bac, rue des Bourets and the Seine; Nicolas Fouquet also considered acquiring a “rather pretty house in Suresnes,” shortly before his disgrace, and Hugues de Lionne then presumably became its owner, receiving the papal nuncio in 1662 or the Ottoman envoy Mustafa Feraga and his retinue in 1669.
-This episode may have inspired a scene in the film Angélique et le Roy (1966), supposedly set during the reign of Louis XIV, in which the Persian ambassador Batchiary Bey welcomes the heroine to Suresnes, although the scene was not filmed there.
+This episode may have inspired a scene in the film Angélique et le Roy (1966), supposedly set during the reign of Louis XIV, in which the Persian ambassador Batchiary Bey welcomes the heroine to Suresnes.
+However, the scene was not filmed there.
 In addition to the aristocracy and bourgeoisie, Parisian religious congregations had also long appreciated the hillsides of Suresnes, investments that ensured a good income, in kind or cash.
 Certain lands, however, gave rise to legal disputes between institutions, while the Saint-Germain monks continued to have problems with the local vicar and certain villagers.
 Other personalities linked to Suresnes at the time included actress Armande Béjart, who retired in 1675 with her granddaughter Esprit-Madeleine to a house on Mont Valérien.
 She later remarried and moved to Meudon.